yukichigai/yyc2swp/README.md

 # YYC2SWP
 ## Y|yukichigai's Caption to Subtitle (with positioning!)

-This is a command line Perl script which can convert Closed Captions (Scenarist or [Grid 608](https://github.com/CCExtractor/ccextractor/blob/master/docs/G608.TXT) format) to more accessible subtitle formats (SubStation, Advanced Substation, WebVTT) while preserving subtitle positioning.
+This is a command line Perl script which can convert Closed Captions (Scenarist or [Grid 608](https://github.com/CCExtractor/ccextractor/blob/master/docs/G608.TXT) format) to more accessible subtitle formats (SubStation, Advanced Substation, Timed Text Markup Language, WebVTT) while preserving subtitle positioning.
 This tool is a fork of/based on CCASDI by McPoodle, part of the discontinued [SCC Tools](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/SCC_TOOLS.HTML) project.

 # Requirements